MMA Fighters

 Bas Rutten is a Dutch-American former professional MMA fighter with an estimated net worth of $1 Million.

 Rutten was once the UFC Heavyweight Champion before injuries forced him into retirement.
-Since the end of his fighting career, Rutten has pursued a career in commentating, acting, and coaching aspiring fighters.
+Since the end of his fighting career, Rutten has pursued commentating, acting, and coaching aspiring fighters.

 Career Earnings & Net Worth